darvid7/Learn-Node.js/README.md

 - P1: Setting up a simple webserver

-- P2: Buidling a website using Express & Node
+- P2: Building a website using Express & Node